dalia-info95/Retraction_Analysis/README.md

 This work is licensed under the Creative Commons Attribution 4.0 International License.

 You are free to:
-  ✅ Share     - copy and redistribute the material in any medium or format ✅ Adapt     - remix, transform, and build upon the material for any purpose,
+ • Share     - copy and redistribute the material in any medium or format
+ • Adapt     - remix, transform, and build upon the material for any purpose, even commercially
-                 even commercially

 Under the following terms:
-  📌 Attribution - You must give appropriate credit to the original author,
+   •Attribution - You must give appropriate credit to the original author,
                    provide a link to the license, and indicate if changes were made.

                    Please cite as:
                    Kbar, D. (2026).
 Global Retraction Analysis.
                    GitHub: https://github.com/dalia-info95/Retraction_Analysis

-  🚫 No additional restrictions - You may not apply legal terms or technological
-                   measures that legally restrict others from doing anything the license permits.
+   • No additional restrictions - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.